 Still, learning that you are HIV-positive may leave you reeling.
 Where should you turn for help?
 Who should you tell?
 What should you do first?
 Here are a few guideposts to help you through this difficult time.

-See a HIV/AIDS Doctor Right Away
+See an HIV and AIDS Doctor Right Away

 After finding out you have HIV, fear about the future may make it hard for you to take action.
 But once you know you're HIV-positive, see a doctor with experience in HIV and AIDS as soon as you can.
 Don't put it off.
-Your AIDS doctor will run tests to see how well your immune system is working, how fast the HIV is progressing, and how healthy your body is overall.
-With this and other information, your doctor can work with you to develop the best treatment plan, including when and how to begin treatment.
+Your doctor will run tests to see how well your immune system is working, how fast the HIV is progressing, and how healthy your body is overall.
+With this and other information, your doctor can work with you to come up with the best treatment plan, including when and how to begin treatment.
 HIV drugs can often slow or prevent the progression of HIV to AIDS.
 Left untreated, though, HIV can lead to serious illness and death.

 Learn What It Means to Be HIV-Positive

 Information is power, especially when that information can save your life.
 These steps will allow you to take an active role in your care.

 - Read about HIV in other sections of this website.